-Question 6/16 – Visual coding
+Question 6/16 – Visual, audio and signal coding

-(Continuation of Question 6/16 and part of Question 7/16)
+(Continuation of Question 6/16 and Question 7/16)

 Motivation

-The goal of this Question is to produce Recommendations for visual signal coding methods appropriate for conversational (e.g. videoconferencing and video telephony) and non-conversational (e.g. multimedia streaming, broadcast TV, IPTV, file download, media storage/playback, remote screen display, digital cinema, or virtual & augmented reality) audiovisual services.
-Visual signal coding includes the coding of:
+The goal of this Question is to produce Recommendations for visual, speech, audio and signal coding methods appropriate for conversational (e.g. videoconferencing and video telephony) and non-conversational (e.g. multimedia streaming, broadcast TV, IPTV, file download, media storage/playback, remote screen display, digital cinema, or virtual & augmented reality) audiovisual services and other services.
+The Question is to focus primarily on the coding of visual signals, including the compression of:

 – video sequences;